 Upon exercising their options, Optionholders may choose a "Share Election", a "Cash Election" or a "Cashless Election".
 If an Optionholder selects a "Share Election", he or she will receive, upon payment of the exercise price, a number of Common Shares corresponding to the number of Options exercised.
 If an Optionholder selects a "Cash Election" or a "Cashless Election", he or she will receive upon such exercise, instead of Common Shares, a cash amount equal to the number of Options being exercised multiplied by the difference between the Fair Market Value (as defined in the Stock Option Plan) as at the date of the notice of election and the exercise price of the Options exercised.
 The cash amount to be received pursuant to a "Cash Election" will be paid by the Company to the Optionholder.
 In the case of a "Cashless Election" the Company will (i) instruct the Company's transfer agent to issue in the name of such Optionholder the number of Common Shares issued pursuant to the exercise of the Options and (ii) instruct a broker selected by the Company to sell such Common Shares through the facilities of the TSX.
 Upon the sale of the Common Shares, the broker will remit the proceeds of the sale to the Company's transfer agent, less any commission.
-The sale proceeds will be allocated by the Company and (ii) an amount equal to the difference between the sale price for the Common Shares and the sum of the exercise price, the broker's commission and any withholding tax to the Optionholder.
+The sale proceeds will be allocated by the Company's transfer agent as follows (i) an amount equal to the exercise price plus any withholding tax to the Company, and (ii) an amount equal to the difference between the sale price for the Common Shares and the sum of the exercise price, the broker's commission and any withholding tax to the Optionholder.
 The Company may, but is not obliged to accept, any Cash Exercise or Cashless Exercise.